 - On the plus side of the equation, truck mounted equipment is more efficient.
 Both in terms of results and time needed for the cleaning process.
 The extra suction power helps carpets to dry out faster.

 - Carpet manufacturers prefer hot water extraction cleaning because the deep down dirt removal.
 This prevents particulate abrasion that causes wear.

 Dry cleaning Carpet Cleaning Methods

 Dry Compound Carpet Cleaning Methods

-The use of encapsulation to create a crystalline residue that is immediately vacuumed; as opposed to the dry powder residue of wet cleaning systems.
-Generally this requires an additional day before vacuuming has recently become an accepted method for commercial and residential carpet maintenance.
+Generally this requires an additional day before vacuuming has recently become an accepted method.
+That’s for commercial and residential carpet maintenance.

 Using this type of system requires considerable skill.
 First, the operator applies a mist of detergent to the bonnet.
 Now, the bonnet, a type of round buffer pad, picks up the dirt.
 Operators must master several tricks.

 Foam is never completely dry.
 This type of carpet cleaning is very good for water sensitive fabrics that can’t be cleaned with hot water extraction.
 Once again, the right machine for the job is a must.
 The foam is applied and immediately vacuumed out again.